 In addition to being used as a metric for punishing citizens and companies for violating the country’s guidelines, the social credit system is also intended to be useful in China’s search for signs of potentially harmful behavior before it occurs.

 On the other end of the spectrum, there are positives of the social credit system for people and corporations who are determined to be outstanding members of Chinese society.
-In this context, the opposite being blacklisted is to be “red-listed.”
-Red-listing allows citizens and companies to gain access to improved privileges that will impact their day to day lives.
+In this context, the opposite of being blacklisted is to be ‘redlisted’ (also spelt ‘red-listed’).
+Redlisting allows citizens and companies access to certain privileges that will impact their day-to-day lives.

-Companies with a high score are placed on a “redlist”.
-There is a range of rewards to businesses that do well in this regard, including:
+There are a range of rewards for businesses that do well in this regard, including:

 - Fewer inspections and audits